-Impairment of investments in controlled and jointly controlled entities
+Impairment of investments in controlled entities and joint venture

-In accordance with the Consolidated Entity's accounting policy stated in note 1(g), investments in controlled and jointly controlled entities have been tested for impairment.
-The recoverable amount of the Company's investment in a controlled entity (note 9), and the recoverable amount of the Consolidated Entity's investment in a jointly controlled entity (note 8) has been determined on the fair value less cost to sell methodology.
-The fair value underlying the calculations has been based on the approved business plan for VHA.
+In accordance with the Consolidated Entity's accounting policy stated in note 1(f), the investments in controlled entities and the joint venture have been tested for impairment.
+The recoverable amount of the Company's investment in controlled entities (note 8), and the recoverable amount of the Consolidated Entity's investment in its joint venture (note 7) have been determined on the fair value less cost of disposal methodology.
+The fair value underlying the calculations have been based on the approved business plan for VHA.
 These calculations require the use of estimates and assumptions.

 A discounted cash flow calculation has been undertaken on the approved business plan.
 A terminal value has been calculated on the cash flows.
 The cash flows have then been discounted using a suitable discount rate consistent with recent external assessments of the Consolidated Entity's weighted average capital cost.
-The resulting net present value ("NPV") has been compared to the net book value of the Consolidated Entity's non-current assets and working capital balances.
-Management has also run sensitivity analysis on discount rates, long term growth rates and customer churn rates in the model.
+The resulting net present value (NPV) has been compared to the balance of the Consolidated Entity's equity accounted for investment in a joint venture.
+VHA's management has also run sensitivity analysis on discount rates, long term growth rates and customer churn rates in the model.

-The Directors believe that the resulting NPV is appropriate to support the carrying values of the Consolidated Entity's investments in the jointly controlled entity as at 31 December 2012.
-Refer to note 27 for details of impairment of HTAL's investment in its wholly owned subsidiary, H3GAH, in the parent entity separate financial statements.
+The Directors believe that the resulting NPV is appropriate to support the carrying values of the Consolidated Entity's investments in joint venture as at 31 December 2013.
+Refer to note 26 for details of impairment of HTAL's investment in its wholly owned subsidiary, H3GAH, in the parent entity separate financial statements.